 Vinile Milano is one of the landmarks of the city nightlife.
 Located at 17 via Tadino, parallel to shopping neighborhood Corso Buenos Aires, Vinile Milano shares its address with the world-renowned art gallery Studio Marconi.

-The term “vinyl” is commonly meant to define the staff, starting the 1950s, way up to the 1980’s, analog sound storage mediums – better known as “records” – were made of.
+The term “vinyl” is commonly meant to define the stuff, starting the 1950s, way up to the 1980’s, analog sound storage mediums – better known as “records” – were made of.

 The quality of a vinyl record is still unmatched by contemporary digital music standards.
 In fact, the bandwidth of an analog system is dependent on the physical capabilities of the analog circuits, while the signal-to-noise ratio of a digital system may be limited by the bit depth of the digitization process.
 Therefore, “vinyl” has come to encompass a cultural movement of people not really reluctant toward innovation, but somewhat cautious about the real performance of new devices or technologies.